Catch up TV

 Samsung smart TVs have offered ITV Hub as a dedicated app for quite some time, but now selected Sony and Panasonic TVs can also offer the service through their adoption of YouView and Freeview Play electronic programme guides.

-Alternatively, if you're subscriber to Sky, Virgin Media, BT or TalkTalk, you can access ITV's catch-up service through your set-top box.
+Alternatively, if you're subscriber to Sky, Virgin Media, BT or TalkTalk's television and broadband service, you can access ITV's catch-up service through your set-top box.
 If you don't want to get a pay-TV service, though, there are plenty of Freeview, YouView and Freesat boxes or PVRs (personal video recorders) that can connect to the internet and get ITV Hub.

 TV streamers are a handy way to add smart-TV features to almost any TV.
-They can cost as little as £10 and usually offer other apps like BBC's iPlayer and Netflix.
+They can cost as little as £10 and usually offer other apps like BBC's iPlayer and Netflix - find out which ones we recommend in our guide on the top five internet TV boxes.
 You'll also have ITV Hub if you already own a Playstation 3 or 4, Xbox One or Nintendo Wii.

 If you want to want to enjoy your favourite ITV show on the go, you can download ITV Hub apps on Apple, Android and Windows tablets and smartphones.

-ITV catch up: Whether you love Downton Abbey or Dinner Date, you'll never miss your favourite show again.
+ITV catch up: Whether you love Britain's Got Talent or The Chase, you'll never miss your favourite show again.
 You can use ITV Hub to catch up on ITV programming after it was originally broadcast.
 You will need to set up an account before you can play the content - and be aware that all shows will contain adverts (just as they would do if you were watching them live).

 ITV live: You can also stream live ITV channels, including ITV, ITV 2, ITV 3, ITV 4, ITV Be and CITV.
 On the ‘Live TV' page, you'll see what's on all ITV channels at that moment - just click the play icon to start watching.
 Every time you start a live stream, you will be shown a series of adverts, regardless of whether the programme is at an ad break.
 Also, to stream live TV you'll need a valid TV licence – find out more about the licence with our expert guide.